TITLE 68: PROFESSIONS AND OCCUPATIONS

 20) sit at a property for a broker tour that is not open to the public;

 21) gather feedback on showings;

-22) perform maintenance, engineering, operations or other building trades work and answer questions about that work;
+22) perform, manage or supervise maintenance, engineering, operations, security or other building trades work and answer questions about that work;

-24) provide concierge services and other similar amenities to existing tenants;
+23) provide concierge services and other similar amenities to existing tenants; and

-26) perform other administrative, clerical and personal activities for which a license under the Act is not required.
+24) perform other administrative, clerical or personal activities for which a license under the Act is not required.

 1) host open houses, kiosks, or home show booths or fairs;

 3) interpret information regarding listings, titles, financing, contracts, closings or other information relating to a transaction;

 4) explain or interpret a contract, listing, lease agreement or other real estate document for or with anyone outside the unlicensed assistant's real estate entity;